hao80206/NutriMate-project/Project Plan.md

   The project will not include complex data analytics beyond the basic filtering, searching, and visualization features outlined in the scope.

-- **Post-Project Maintenance:**
+- **Advanced Machine Learning Algorithms:**

-  Ongoing maintenance, updates, or support after the project delivery is not included.
-The project will end with the delivery of the fully functional desktop application.
+  Implementing complex machine learning models is not within the scope of this project.

 ## 2. Work Breakdown Structure